Introduction to Custom SQL in Tableau

 We will connect the “Employees” database in MySQL.
 It contains various details about employees in an organization.
 Various tables present in the database include employees, departments, salaries, dept_manager, etc. Using this database will work on and demonstrate the concept of Custom SQL in Tableau.

 Step 1: Let’s first connect to the data source.
 In this case, it is MySQL.
-So click on MySQL as highlighted in the below screenshot.
+So click on MySQL, as highlighted in the below screenshot.

 Step 5: We selected the “test” database from the drop-down menu.
 As we can see, there are multiple tables present in this database.
 We will use the required table to serve our purpose.

 Carefully study each of the fields in the above table.
-We can find that the Emp No. field has been repeated as highlighted by the red boxes.
-This is because, Tableau, by default, considers fields from all the tables after the join is performed.
-Similarly, the Hire Date and From Date fields are nothing but one and the same.
-Both the fields essentially represent the date from which the employee started working for the organization.
-However, the date has been referred to as Hire Date in employees table and From Date in Salaries table.
-The two fields have been highlighted by the green boxes.
+We can find that Emp No. The field has been repeated as highlighted by the red boxes.
+This happens because Tableau, by default, considers fields from all tables once it performs the join.
+Similarly, the Hire Date and From Date fields are identical.
+Both fields represent the date the employee started working for the organization.
+However, the employee’s table refers to the date as ‘Hire Date’ and the Salaries table as ‘From date.’
+The green boxes have highlighted the two fields.

 Step 12: When the SQL query is updated, we get options to update the table viz.
-“Update Now” and “Automatically Update”.
+“Update Now” and “Automatically Update.”
 Click on any of them to proceed.
 The table shall be updated based on the new SQL query.

 Conclusion